Drug Evaluation Committee

 Please tell us if we are considered a site management organization (SMO) if we only ask a contractor to provide secretariat services for the Clinical Trial Review Committee.

-However, there is an opinion that the medical institution asks the review committee for its opinion on the implementation of the clinical trial, and the operation of the review committee does not constitute a part of the requested clinical trial.
-Is it correct to think that even if a clinical trial review committee is established by the executing medical institution, the SMO does not need to submit a notification of the clinical trial to the authorities?
+However, there is an opinion that the Investigator Site asks the Investigator Committee for its opinion on the implementation of the clinical trial, and that the operation of the Investigator Committee does not constitute a part of the requested clinical trial operations.
+Is it correct to think that an Investigator Site does not need to submit a notification of clinical trial to the authorities as an SMO, even if the committee is established by the Investigator Site?

-Also, if we request a review by a clinical trial review committee established by a company other than the site and the company acts as the secretariat of the clinical trial review committee, do we need to notify the company as an SMO?
-I don't think so, since there is no contractual relationship between the site and the contractor.
+Also, if a review is requested to be conducted by a clinical trial review committee established by a party other than the Investigator Site, and the secretariat of that committee is provided by a contractor, do we need to notify the contractor as an SMO?
+I don't think so, since there is no contractual relationship between the Investigator Site and the contractor.

 JPMA's Opinion